DinoChiesa/apigee-proxy-generator/README.md

-The reason you'd want to write a template and "genericize" the proxy bundle, is if you have a number of different data sources or data sets, and want to produce similarly-structured API proxies across those data sets, then you might want to use a template for that purpose.
+The reason you'd want to write a template and "genericize" the proxy bundle, is if you have a number of different data sources or data sets, and want to produce similarly-structured API proxies across those data sets, then you might want to take the extra effort to construct a template to support that purpose.

 ## Example Templates Included here